GPrackmodules/GPrackmodules/docs/ChainedMixer.md

 <h3>Sockets</h3>

 For each of the AUX devices there is a stereo set of **SEND** output sockets and a stereo set of **RETURN** input sockets.
-It is possible to use only one of the Send and/or Return sockets, the mixer will handle summing and panning accordingly.
+It is possible to use Send and/or Return in mono, the mixer will handle summing and panning accordingly.

+The **RETURN** input sockets will accept polyphonic cabels and create an internal monophonic sum from them before they are mixed to the Master module's output.
+The **SEND** outputs provide a monophonic signal.

 <h3>Parameters</h3>